TIBCOSoftware/snappydata/docs/additional_files/open_source_components.md

 **Additional Enterprise Features**

-The Enterprise version of the product includes everything that is offered in the OSS version and includes the following additional capabilities that are closed source and only available as part of a licensed subscription.
+The Enterprise edition of the product includes everything that is offered in the OSS version and includes the following additional capabilities that are closed source and only available as part of a licensed subscription.
 Users can download the Enterprise version for evaluation after registering on the [SnappyData website](http://www.snappydata.io/download).

 * Synopsis Data Engine capabilities which provides users with the ability to run queries on samples and other summary structures built into the system and get statistically verified accurate results